How to resolve issue of Fitbit GPS not connecting, improving GPS accuracy

 But what if you are having problems securing connection on a Fitbit device with built-in GPS?
 There are things you can do to help resolve this.

 Charge 4 and 5 are Fitbit’s only fitness bands built-in GPS.
-They are part of a small club.
+They are part of a small but growing club.
 As mentioned, you won’t find many fitness bands with built-in GPS.

-And while no other Fitbit fitness bands have built-in GPS, a couple of smartwatches do – Versa 3 and Sense.
+And while no other Fitbit fitness bands have built-in GPS, a couple of smartwatches do – Versa 3 and 4, along with Sense 1 and 2.
 Or you could opt for the ageing Ionic.
 It also has the function but the device is a number of years old now.
 You are much better off with something more current.

 Using built-in GPS feature on a Fitbit